 8. The MPO shall not incur any costs for work outlined in the UPWP or any subsequent amendments (i.e., add new work tasks or change the scope of existing work tasks) prior to receiving approval from the department.
 Any costs incurred prior to receiving department approval shall not be eligible for reimbursement from federal transportation planning funds.

-The UPWP work elements are developed to meet the goals, planning factors, and planning emphasis areas of the FAST Act.
+The UPWP work elements are developed to meet the goals and planning factors of the Infrastructure Investment and Jobs Act (IIJA).

 The planning factors are: